jeyrb/release2mqtt/README.md

 ```

 The images will show up in the *Update* section of *Settings* menu in HomeAssistant,
 as will the release notes link.
+SVG icons should be used.

 #### Icon Sources